 Master of Arts in East-West Studies

-The Creighton University Master of Arts in East-West Studies is a two-year program designed to provide a strong cross-cultural framework through interdisciplinary application and international collaboration.
+The Master of Arts in East-West Studies is a two-year program at Creighton University designed to provide a strong cross-cultural framework through interdisciplinary application and international collaboration.
 It prepare students to assume global leadership positions in four areas (tracks):

 1. Comparative Eastern and Western Arts, Philosophy and Literature

 3. Comparative Eastern and Western Energy Technology (opening soon)

 4. Comparative Eastern and Western Way of Negotiation and Dispute Resolution

 Students begin by deepening their knowledge of comparative studies and mastering major theories in East-West studies in four core courses.
 Each student then selects one of four tracks in which to further his/her research and then applies these skills on an international level by participating in one of our collaborative internship opportunities in Omaha and in Asia.

 Graduates will possess a solid theoretical foundation in East-West studies, strong comparative reasoning and international communication skills reinforced by experience, and a resulting proficiency in multicultural awareness and professionalism with which to use proactively for engaging in eastern-western dialogues, pursuing further study or marketing towards international and domestic employers.